supposedly/dialect-museum/README.md

 > row no matter what stage of rule-application they're at (albeit with the eventual goal of getting all neighboring
 > nodes to be of the same type).
 Much redesign work to do!

-A different set of rules has to be defined for the nodes of each stage, like mentioned earlier.
+A different set of rules applies to the nodes of each stage, as mentioned earlier.

 #### Mocks and fixtures